zzzprojects/learn-orm/tutorials/ef-core-providers/sql-server/memory-optimized-tables.md

 Memory-Optimized Tables are a feature of SQL Server where the entire table resides in memory.

  - A second copy of the table data is maintained on disk, but only for durability purposes.
- - Data in memory-optimized tables is only read from disk during database recovery, such as, after a server restart.
+ - Data in memory-optimized tables is only read from disk during database recovery, such as after a server restart.

 ## Configuration